modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 When initializing unidist this execution model gets transformed to Controller/Worker model.

 .. note::
-    Note that the process with rank 0 devotes for the controller (master) process you interact with, the process with rank 1 devotes for the monitor process unidist on MPI uses for tracking executed tasks.
+    Note that the process with rank 0 devotes for the controller (root) process you interact with, the process with rank 1 devotes for the monitor process unidist on MPI uses for tracking executed tasks.
     So the processes with ranks 2 to N devote for worker processes where computation will be executed.
     If you right away use Controller/Worker model to run unidist on MPI, this happens transparently.